 Leadership concepts and skills are taught throughout the Outdoor Education curriculum.
-The OE and OM majors and concentrations emphasize preparation for professional roles in the field.
+The OE major and concentrations emphasize preparation for professional roles in the field.
 Students are trained in Outdoor Leadership theory and practice.
-Montreat College's OE & OM programs emphasize developing students to become outdoor leaders who are competent in using outdoor environments for education and ministry.
+Montreat College's OE program emphasizes developing students to become outdoor leaders who are competent in using outdoor environments for education and ministry.
 Through numerous courses and field experiences, students are prepared to design, implement, and administer outdoor programs that are safe, challenging, and enjoyable.
 Supported by a liberal arts foundation, students will use their knowledge of the environment, leadership, and ministry preparation to point others to Christ.